Intersection cohomology of Popov-Vinberg varieties

 {\bf Andrew Dancer}\\ Jesus College and Mathematical Institute, University of Oxford {\bf Johan Martens}\\ School of Mathematics and Maxwell Institute, University of Edinburgh {\bf Nicholas Proudfoot}\footnote{Supported by NSF grant DMS-2344861.}\\ Department of Mathematics, University of Oregon\\

-{ \begin{quote} {\em Abstract.} The Vinberg--Popov variety of a simply connected reductive algebraic group $G$ is a singular affine variety that contains the basic affine space $G/U$ as a Zariski open subset.
+{ \begin{quote} {\em Abstract.} The Popov--Vinberg variety of a simply connected, split, semisimple algebraic group $G$ is a singular affine variety that contains the basic affine space $G/U$ as a Zariski open subset.
 It is defined as the spectrum of the ring of functions on $G/U$, and can also be identified with the universal symplectic implosion for the maximal compact subgroup of $G$.
 We provide a recursive procedure for computing the intersection cohomology of this variety, with an emphasis on the case where $G = \SL_n$. \end{quote} }